 A first ever attempt at writing a short story

-As her senses started to gather, the drivers door of her beloved Volkswagen Golf was pulled open.
-“Are you OK lady” came the concerned voice of PC Bailey.
+As her senses started to gather, the drivers door of her beloved car was pulled open.
+“Are you okay lady” came the concerned voice of PC Bailey.
 Sally turned, opening her mouth, but nothing came out.
-She nodded, “I think so” she managed to mutter.
+She nodded, “I think so” she finally managed to mutter.

-The blue blur had been an old Ford Escort, it was being chased through the town by the police after being used as a getaway vehicle in a local robbery.
-In a bid to avoid traffic waiting at a pedestrian crossing, the Escort had swerved, lost control and collided with Sally's car before coming to rest straddling the pedestrian barrier at the side of the road.
+The blue blur had been an old Ford. it was being chased through the town by the police after being used as a getaway vehicle in a local robbery.
+In a bid to avoid traffic waiting at a pedestrian crossing, the car had swerved, lost control and collided with Sally's before coming to rest straddling the pedestrian barrier at the side of the road.

 “Excuse me” was the disgruntled voice that brought Sally back to the living.
 “Excuse me”.
 Sally turned to see an elderly lady standing behind her, beckoning her on.
 “Oh, I am sorry” Sally said, realizing that 'she' was now the person holding everybody up at the checkout.
 She proceeded to bag, pay and escape her embarrassment as quickly as possible.

-The walk home, took Sally alongside the same road as Wednesday's incident, and when she reached the area of the bent over railing, she had to shuffle along nearly sideways through a temporary barrier-ed footpath that went onto the road and around.
+The walk home took Sally alongside the same road as Wednesday's incident and when she reached the area of the bent over railing, she had to shuffle along sideways through a temporary barrier-ed footpath that went onto the road and around.

 “Can you hold that thought for a minute please David, I just want to pop into this shop to get a bottle of water”.
 David smiled, he turned to look back along the way that they had come and then very slowly turned back again.
 His face did not look as smitten as it had done only a few seconds ago.
 There was now a look of deep concern spread right across his face.
 “I will have to go back now Sally, if you don't mind”.
 “Don't you dare” demanded Sally, “I'm not finished with you yet” she added wanting very much to quiz him on his last statement.

-David asked once more if he could do something/anything to help Sally.
-Sally again declined, insisting that she would not accept help from somebody that she did not know.
-“Something, Please, please let me do something for you”.
+David asked once more if he could do something/anything to help.
+Sally again declined, insisting that she would not accept help from somebody that she hardly knew.
+“Something, Please, please let me do something for you”. he came back.
 Sally, immediately shrunk slightly away, his obsession to help made her feel a little uncomfortable to say the least.
 “What if I pick your lottery numbers for you?
 Let me do that, and I will go on my way a happy spirit”.
-This remark from David finally unsettled Sally, she was suddenly wondering what she was thinking of by allowing him to walk with her in the first place.
+This remark from David finally unsettled Sally, now she was suddenly wondering what she was thinking of by allowing him to walk with her in the first place.

 David smiled in return, they entered the shop.
 Sally went firstly to the fridge a picked out a bottle of strawberry flavoured water.
 She then went to where David was standing, next to the lottery ticket stand.
 She pulled out a slip.
 Grabbed the end chewed pen that was fixed to the stand with what looked like a boot lace and sellotape.
 “OK, fire away, and if these aren't the winning numbers, you are for it” Sally said, she was trying to sound jovial and friendly in a bid to cover her concerns about the change that she had seen in David, 'who' she was now thinking 'is really nothing more than a total stranger'.

-Sally crossed off the numbers as David rolled them out, he did this without hesitation, it was as if he was calling these numbers out every week for years.
+As David reeled off the numbers, Sally crossed them out, he did this without hesitation, it was as if he was calling these numbers out every week for years.
 “Thank you” David finished, “I will be on my way now”.
 “Just like that” Sally blurted, she was shocked at his change in character.
 “I have to go, I can't explain now, but you will see, soon, you will see”.
 “So I should expect to see you again should I?” she was partly annoyed, partly worried and partly hoping that she would see him again.
 The last few minutes of his behavior was worrying, but before that, and even now, there was something refreshing about David, something intriguing, and she knew truth be known, that she would very much like to see David again.